sinskiy/sinskiy.site/README.md

 - [Astro](https://docs.astro.build/)
 - [TypeScript](https://www.typescriptlang.org/docs/)

-You can just write basic CSS without Tailwind.
-You can also ditch TypeScript, if you change `"astro/tsconfigs/strict"` to `"astro/tsconfigs/base"` in `tsconfig.json`
+You can use JavaScript if you change `"astro/tsconfigs/strict"` to `"astro/tsconfigs/base"` in `tsconfig.json`

 # Attribution